 The European Commission proposes further to increase flexibility in the rules governing the funds that support the most deprived (FEAD), fishermen and the seafood sector, and farmers.

 The Emergency Support Instrument is based on the principle of solidarity and pools efforts and resources to quickly address shared strategic needs.
-It is an important European top-up for the existing national and other European measures to tackle the ongoing public health crisis.
+It is a complementary instrument: the Emergency Support Instrument intervenes on top of the efforts made under rescEU and the Joint Procurement Agreement, or under other initiatives at national or EU level.

 Strategic funding to boost global preparedness